IshanAcharya/T2A2_APIWebServer/README.md

 # R4.
 Identify and discuss the key functionalities and benefits of an ORM.

+- On Ed lesson for ORM Pros and Cons

 # R5.
 Document all endpoints for your API.

 # R6.
 An ERD for your app.